Chart Color Schemes

 Educational outcomes in Tenambit - East Maitland fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 19.6%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common among qualified residents at 14.0%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 41.2% of residents aged 15+ holding them, including advanced diplomas (11.5%) and certificates (29.7%).
-Educational participation is high, with 27.0% of residents currently enrolled in formal education, comprising 9.7% in primary, 7.1% in secondary, and 3.8% in tertiary education.
+Bachelor degrees are the most common at 14.0%, followed by postgraduate qualifications (3.6%) and graduate diplomas (2.0%).
+Vocational credentials are held by 41.2% of residents aged 15+, with advanced diplomas at 11.5% and certificates at 29.7%.
+Educational participation is high, with 27.0% currently enrolled in formal education: 9.7% in primary, 7.1% in secondary, and 3.8% in tertiary education.

 Educational participation is notably high, with 27.0% of residents currently enrolled in formal education.
 This includes 9.7% in primary education, 7.1% in secondary education, and 3.8% pursuing tertiary education.